 "Lord, show us the Father."

-Yeshua's prayer to his Father in John 17 should silence the misleading idea that Jesus is God the Father.
+Yeshua's prayer to his Father in John 17 should silence the wrong idea that God the Father is Jesus.

 God, the Father of Many Children